zhanglabmsu/zhanglabmsu.github.io/_pages/techniques.md

     <div class="col-sm mt-3 mt-md-0">
          <div class="text">
             <p style = "font-size:20px"><strong> Miniature Scope </strong> </p>
             <p>Traditional neurotechnologies limit brain mapping to either fine detail in very few neurons at a time (microscale), or in large regions without the detail of their individual neurons (macroscale).
-To truly understand how the brain functions, we need technologies that can map neural circuit activity at the mesoscale, i.e in thousands of individual neurons simultaneously during a cognitive or behavioral task.</p>
+To truly understand how the brain functions, we need technologies that can map neural circuit activity at the mesoscale, i.e., in thousands of individual neurons simultaneously during a cognitive or behavioral task.</p>
         </div>
     </div>
 </div>